Frequently Asked Questions

 We’re often asked questions about immigration laws and processes, and we’re more than happy to answer them.
 These are our most frequently asked questions, along with some resources you can use to find the answers you need.

-If you have questions unique to your situation, you can contact Cohen, Tucker + Ades to request a consultation.
 Our experienced immigration lawyers will be able to provide you with in-depth legal advice after reviewing the details of your case.

 There is no standard amount of time that an immigration case should take.
 Some people are able to reach a resolution to their case in as little as a few weeks, while others may wait years, like those applying for family-based green cards.
 It all depends on average processing times, the backlog U.S. Citizenship and Immigration Services (USCIS) and/or the Department of State is facing, whether you’ve paid for premium processing, and your case’s priority level.